 If there are more than 20 or 25 of you in a group, then definitely.
 Drop us a line on [email protected] and we'll have a look at the best options for you!

 Will there be food and drink available?

 Certainly.
 The Castle will be running a bar and kitchen service on arrival, and when you return to the venue.
+You can find their food menus at this link.
 If you arrive in good time and get your orders in, there's definitely time to have some lunch before you head out in search of clues.

 What’s the closest station to the venue?

 Farringdon, on the Circle, Hammersmith & City, and Metropolitan lines.
 Barbican is also nearby.